Tickets and Events

 Biography

-Prudenskaya studied child psychology at St Petersburg State University and singing at the St Petersburg Conservatory.
-She began her opera career at the Stanislavski and Nemirovich-Danchenko Theatre, where roles included Bradamante (Alcina), Clytemnestre (Iphigenie en Aulide), Adalgisa (Norma), Fenena (Nabucco), Amneris (Aida), Carmen, Waltraute (Götterdämmerung) and Octavian (Der Rosenkavalier) for Stuttgart State Opera, Eboli (Don Carlos), Ulrica (Un ballo in maschera), Venus (Tannhauser), Brangäne (Tristan und Isolde), Lyubasha (The Tsar’s Bride), Marie (Wozzeck) and Mother Goose (The Rake’s Progress) for Berlin Staatsoper, Erda (Der Ring des Nibelungen) for Dutch National Opera, Ulrica for the Mariinsky Theatre, Waltraute and Second Norn (Götterdämmerung) and Lyubasha for La Scala, Milan, Azucena for the Vienna Festival and Cologne Opera, Fricka and Waltraute (Der Ring des Nibelungen) for the Bayreuth Festival, Kundry and Eboli for Paris Opera, Herodias for Vienna State Opera, Eboli for Semperoper Dresden and Amneris in Beijing.
+Prudenskaya studied child psychology at St. Petersburg State University and singing at the St. Petersburg Conservatory.
+She began her opera career at the Stanislavski and Nemirovich-Danchenko Theatre.
+Highlights include Bradamante (Alcina), Clytemnestre (Iphigenie en Aulide), Adalgisa (Norma), Fenena (Nabucco), Amneris (Aida), Carmen, Waltraute (Götterdämmerung) and Octavian (Der Rosenkavalier) for Stuttgart State Opera, Eboli (Don Carlos), Ulrica (Un ballo in maschera), Venus (Tannhäuser), Brangäne (Tristan und Isolde), Lyubasha (The Tsar’s Bride), Marie (Wozzeck) and Marfa (Khovanchina) for Staatsoper Berlin, Erda (Der Ring des Nibelungen) for Dutch National Opera, Ulrica for the Mariinsky Theatre, Waltraute and Second Norn (Götterdämmerung) and Lyubasha for La Scala, Milan, Azucena for the Vienna Festival and Cologne Opera, Fricka and Waltraute (Der Ring des Nibelungen) for the Bayreuth Festival, Kundry and Eboli for Paris Opera, Herodias (Salome) for Vienna State Opera, Eboli for Semperoper Dresden, Amneris in Beijing and Fricka (Das Rheingold) for The Royal Opera.
 Recordings include Verdi’s Requiem under Mariss Jansons.
+Engagements for 2024/25 include her debut as Amme in a new production of Die Frau ohne Schatten at Deutsche Oper Berlin and Jocaste (Oedipe) at the Bregenz Festival.

 Sign up now to our newsletter to get our latest news, offers and alerts